Milk bar: United States

 A "dairy bar" is the term for a similar restaurant/store common in the Northeastern United States, especially upstate New York, which is a large producer of dairy products.
 A "malt shop" (named for the ingredient in a malted milkshake) is very similar to a milk or dairy bar, serving milkshakes and soft drinks as well as limited foods, such as hamburgers and sandwiches.
 Although there are still a few around, these have largely fallen out of fashion in favor of fast food.

 Europe

 Poland

 The term bar mleczny (lit. 'milk bar') continues to be used in Poland to describe cafeterias offering nutritious, often traditional Polish, food for low prices.
 While historically known for their dairy-based dishes, milk bars today also serve a wide variety of other affordable meals.
-In 2011, the Polish government began to withdraw their subsidies which led to protests by people opposed to their closure.
+In 2011, the Polish government began to withdraw their subsidies which led to protests from people opposed to their closure.
 However, they continue to be supported by the state.

 The menu of milk bars in Poland would typically include the following dishes: